Identify where psychosocial risk sits across your organisation.

 The expectation isn’t aspirational.
 It’s already showing up in NZ courtrooms.

 In December 2024, Australia delivered its first conviction of a Commonwealth employer for failing to manage psychosocial risks.
-New Zealand’s health and safety legislation is modelled on the same framework.
+NZ’s legislation is modelled on the same framework.

 “It seems only a matter of time before there is a similar prosecution in relation to a failure to manage psychosocial risks in a New Zealand workplace.”

 Real-time participation tracking.
 Drill-down from organisation to region, site, department and team.
 Heat maps at any level.
-Configurable by role.
+Configurable by role, so executives, managers and HR each see what they need.

-Proprietary analytics — the Harm-Benefit Ratio, Factor Influence Prioritisation, distribution analysis — surface the few levers worth pulling.
+Proprietary analytics — Harm-Benefit Indicator, Harm-Benefit Ratio, Factor Influence Prioritisation, distribution analysis — surface the levers worth pulling.
 Wellbeing outcomes (stress, anxiety, burnout, fatigue, sleep) benchmarked against normative data.
+Estimated financial impact of job-stress-related absenteeism, presenteeism and turnover intent expressed in dollars.

 A risk register inside the platform tracks controls, owners, actions and effectiveness.
-Re-assessment cycles show your board what’s actually moved, what hasn’t, and where to focus next.
+Re-assessment cycles show your board what’s actually moved.

 Registered psychologists who already work in high-stakes New Zealand environments.